-Hard money loans are a great option on for certain types of real estate investors.
-However, lurking beneath are some hidden pitfalls.
-In this post we discuss 10 dangers of hard money loans.
+Hard money loans are a great option for certain types of real estate investors.
+However, there are some hidden pitfalls borrowers need to be aware of.
+In this post, we discuss 10 dangers of hard money loans.

 1. Hard Money Loans Are Expensive

-Hard money loans can be expensive in comparison to other loan types.
-There are many reasons for this, but mostl have to do with borrower risk and the type of real estate collateral.
+Hard money loans can be expensive in comparison to other types of loans.
+This is mostly due to borrower risk and the type of real estate being used as collateral.

 Consider the following potentially significant costs when looking into hard money loans:

-These are often shown in the promissory note and other lender, investor, and third party documents.
-These costs include the down payment, points, referral fee, underwriting, processing, document prep fees, and other interim costs.
-These are all often higher than traditional bank loans.
+These are often shown in the promissory note and lender, investor, and third party documents.
+These costs include:

 Additional costs may be dispersed throughout the hard money loan process.
-These costs include interest payments, balloon payment, amortization, taxes, insurance fees, late fees, renewal fee, and advances.
+These costs include:

-2. Higher Interest Rates Than Other Loan Types
+2. Hard Money Has Higher Interest Rates Than Other Loan Types

 Hard money loans usually have higher interest rates than other types of bank loans.

-Lenders set high interest rates to offset their risk and drive borrowers to move quickly and pay back the loans.
+Lenders set high-interest rates to offset their risk and drive borrowers to move quickly and pay the loans back.

 Most loans have a firm payback date that can be as low as 6 months.
 Home buyers who are not flipping a property, or who don’t have a plan to refinance and pay back the loan, should not seek a hard money loan.

 Hard money lenders also charge higher points.
-The number of points can vary, but you can expect 5 points higher than other types of loans, at the least.
+The number of points can vary, but you can expect 5 points higher than other types of loans, at the minimum.

 These additional points are amortized relatively quickly in the payment schedule, making short-term costs higher.
 Also, terms are not standardized across the hard money industry.

-3. Bad Credit Rating Might be Leveraged By the Lender
+3. A Bad Credit Rating Might be Leveraged By the Lender

 A low credit rating is typically not a barrier to qualifying for a hard money loan.
 Lenders primarily look to sell the property to recover if you default.

-However, if there are red flags in your credit history, your lender will likely uncover them and potentially use this as negotiating leverage to get a higher interest rate.
+However, if there are red flags in your credit history, your lender will likely uncover them and perhaps use this as negotiating leverage to get a higher interest rate.

 4. Hard Money Lenders Value Property Conservatively